These are seasonal resources. If you are looking for general Coronavirus advice and resources for churches, click here.

 - Share an age-appropriate video of the Christmas story, such as God With Us (beautifully told with biscuits!), the CBeebies Nativity Story or these more challenging spoken word poetry videos for teenagers about the ‘Mess’ of Christmas or the Son of God to whom government shall be given

 - Leaders pre-record Nativity scenes with their own children and hold a Christmas Eve Service on Zoom.
-Encourage dressing-up!
+Encourage dressing up!

 Faith at Home

-Christmas resources for families to use at home
+Resources for families to use at home